trailofbits/krf/README.md

 ## How does it work?

-When loaded, KRF rewrites the Linux system call table: faultable syscalls are replaced with thin wrappers.
+KRF rewrites the Linux system call table: when configured via `krfctl`, KRF replaces faultable syscalls with thin wrappers.

 Each wrapper then performs a check to see whether the call should be faulted (currently `personality(2)` + RNG).
 If the process **shouldn't** be faulted, the original syscall is